ladybug-tools/hb-radiance-primer/text/components/Imageless_Annual_Glare.md

 * ##### luminance_fac
 Luminance factor in cd/m2.
 If the sky patch brightness is above this factor it will act as a glare source.
 (Default: 2000).
 * ##### schedule
 An annual occupancy schedule, either as a Ladybug Hourly Continuous Data Collection or a HB-Energy schedule object.
 This can also be the path to a CSV file with 8760 rows or the identifier of a schedule in the honeybee-energy schedule library.
 Any value in this schedule that is 0.1 or above will be considered occupied.
+If not provided, a default schedule that runs from 8 AM to 6 PM on all days will be used.
 * ##### grid_filter
 Text for a grid identifer or a pattern to filter the sensor grids of the model that are simulated.
 For instance, first_floor_* will simulate only the sensor grids that have an identifier that starts with first_floor_.
 By default, all grids in the model will be simulated.
 * ##### radiance_par